fqrqh/PasswordEncoder/README.md

 This project is [MIT](https://choosealicense.com/licenses/mit/) licensed.

-## 📌Learning Resources to Extend This Project
+## ⛔REMINDER

-To build this project further and enhance its capabilities, a strong understanding of the following areas is recommended:
+This project was made for test usage only!
+DONT USE THESE ENCRYPTED PASSWORD

 ### 🐍 Python Fundamentals
 Python is the core language behind this project.
 A solid grasp of syntax, control flow, functions, and error handling will help you modify and extend the assistant’s functionality.